utabain/Archlinux_LUKS2_install_guide/README.md

 Test booting into Arch and Arch fallback.
 All should succeed without issues.

 ## Final thoughts
 At this point you should have a fully working ArchLinux installation.
+THIS FINAL SECTION IS A WIP